Towards functor exponentiation: The algebra

 The proof for the general cases is similar and left to the reader.

 It is obvious that the two maps between $\nh$ and $\nh'$ are inverse to each other. \end{proof}

 We will identify $\nh'$ with $\nh$ under the isomorphism in the lemma.
-In other words, the two definitions of $\nh$ are equivalent.
 Definition \ref{def nh'} has fewer generators and relations, while Definition \ref{def nh} is more symmetric and local diagrammatically.
 Moreover, it is clear that Definition \ref{def nh} describes Hom spaces between powers of a generating object of a suitable monoidal category.
 We will use both presentations.